louislamont/LupusTCells/README.md

 Sequencing files were downloaded from SRA, accessions GSE97264 (CD8 T cells) and GSE97263 (CD4 T cells).
 Thank you to the M. Botto and C. Shen for making their data available.

+# Summary

+Accessions contain RNA-Seq data from 3 lupus disease groups: Active (AL), Less Active (LAL), and Control (Ctrl).
+Differential expression was performed between each of the groups (i.e., AL v C, LAL v C, AL v LAL), as well as downstream analyses such as co-expression, functional enrichment, and network analysis.

 ### Methods

 *Data acquisition*